 9a.2.4 Nonce value

 In order to preserve the security of the symmetric algorithms, the nonce used for GCM encryption and authentication shall be unique for a given key.
-As a result, the DEV shall not reuse any Secure Frame Counter (SFC) field value with a given key that is intended for a particular DEV address (as this would cause a repeated nonce).
+As a result, the DEV shall not reuse any Secure Frame Counter (SFC) field value with a given key(as this would cause a repeated nonce).

 This uniqueness is guaranteed by the use of the DEV address of the source DEV and the Secure Frame Counter (SFC).
 The DEV address is globally unique and guarantees that two different DEVs sharing the same key will use a different nonce.
-The DEV address of the source DEV and the secure frame counter guarantee uniqueness of the nonce for a given key as long as a DEV does not send more than 248 frames to the other DEV in the pairnet.
+The DEV address of the source DEV and the secure frame counter guarantee uniqueness of the nonce for a given key as long as a DEV does not send more than 248 frames or subframes to the other DEV in the pairnet.

-If a frame is retransmitted and a single bit in the header or frame body has been changed, a new nonce shall be used.
-To implement this, each time a frame is retransmitted, the value of the Secure Frame Counter field shall be incremented.
+If a frame or a subframe is retransmitted and a single bit in the header or frame body has been changed, a new nonce shall be used.
+To implement this, each time a frame or a subframe is retransmitted, the value of the Secure Frame Counter shall be incremented.

 …..

-The Secure Frame Counter field is set to the value of the SFC field that is included in the transmitted frame that is being protected.
+The Secure Frame Counter field is set to the value of the SFC corresponding to the transmitted frame or subframe that is being protected.
 SFC field is defined in 6.2.7.3.
-If the transmitted frame is an aggregated frame, only the Secure Frame Counter of the first subframe is explicitly included in the aggregated frame, and the Secure Frame Counter value for other subframes shall be incremented for each subframe in the aggregated frame, starting from the value explicitly indicated in the SFC field of the received frame.
+If the transmitted frame is an aggregated frame, only the Secure Frame Counter of the first subframe is explicitly included in the aggregated frame, and the Secure Frame Counter value for other subframes shall be incremented for each subframe in the aggregated frame, starting from the value explicitly indicated in the SFC field of the transmitted frame.

 Change the following paragraph in clause C.3.2 (Replay prevention) of 802.15.3-2016 as follows: